 Route 4 continues to grow in ridership, with standing room only during some peak periods runs.
 Every two years, PART undertakes a system wide analysis and examines its routes and potential adjustments.
-PART would like to increase frequency along Route 4, but would need additional funding or partnerships with other transit agencies.
+According to the FY 2020-2029 STIP, PART will be receiving funds to increase Route 4 frequency.